 Each classroom equipped with a lecture capture system can record the computer display, the feed from a ceiling mounted camera, and audio from a mounted microphone.
 Classroom Capture can be set up to record your class for the semester or a one-time recording.
 In the classroom, you do not have to do anything; we program the system ahead of time and it starts recording at the beginning of your class.
 When the system finishes processing the recording, links are automatically e-mailed to you and posted to the Blackboard page for your course.
 Every course set up for Classroom Capture is also set up for use with Personal Capture.

-If you are interested in getting started with Personal or Classroom Capture, please fill our request form, or if you have questions, please contact us at firstname.lastname@example.org.
+If you are interested in getting started with Personal or Classroom Capture, please contact us at email@example.com.

 Many of General Purpose Classrooms feature SMART Podium interactive displays.
 These are touch screen monitors that sit on the top of the classroom podium.
 You control the interactive display with a stylus that is tethered to the monitor.
 The display allows you to annotate PowerPoint presentations, web pages, and just about anything else displayed on the monitor.
 The software included with the system includes SMART Notebook which allows you to turn the computer display into a virtual whiteboard that you can save at the end of class.